How can you secure the server that hosts your business’s data?

 5. Maintain Scheduled Updates and Backups

 Keep updated, real-time backups of all data, databases, and application.
 And test the process!
 There’s nothing worse than finding out your backups have been failing until after you need them.
+Additionally, ensure you have offsite backups, while having local backups is great for quick restores of simple data keeping an offsite backup is the best way to ensure data recovery in the event of a catastrophic system failure.

 6. Restrict Access to Servers and Directories